deduu/Digital-Twin/README.md

 # Digital-Twin
-This repository contains information related to a step by step how to build a Digital Twin, data framework on how to sustain a Digital Twin, and 2D/3D visualisation of Digital Twin
+This repository contains ongoing work and information related to a step by step guideline on how to build a Digital Twin, the video of 2D/3D visualisation of Digital Twin, and the publication of the data framework on how to sustain a Digital Twin across lifecycle.